huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Nirvana
 - [ ] Metallica

-#### What dessert is most cosely associated with birthday celebrations?
+#### What dessert is most closely associated with birthday celebrations?

 - [ ] Doughnuts
 - [x] Cake